scala/docs.scala-lang/_overviews/scala3-book/scala-for-javascript-devs.md

 In Scala you rarely define a function using the first syntax shown.
 Instead, you often define anonymous functions right at the point of use.
-Many collections methods are higher-order functions and accept function parameters, so you write code like this:
+Many collections methods are [higher-order functions][hofs] and accept function parameters, so you write code like this:

 ```scala
 // map method, long form